NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/README.md

 Sign up here to get an Autodesk Student account: http://www.autodesk.com/education/free-software/eagle

 Download and install Eagle Premium.
 You may need to purchase a one month subscription.
-You can get by without "premium" until Lab 04.
+You can get by without "premium" until you need to layout your board.

 ### Make Eagle Easier to Use

 By default, Eagle comes configured with a bunch of libraries that can make it hard to find the libraries we are using for this class.
 This is controlled the directories Eagle is setup to look in for library and other files.
-You can change the directories by selecting "Window->Control Panel" and the selecting "Options->Directories".
+You can change the directories by selecting `Window->Control Panel` and the selecting `Options->Directories`.
 I suggest the following settings:

 * Libraries: `<path to>/eagle-intro-<gitusername>/lbr`
 * Design Rules: `<path to>/QuadClass-Resources/Eagle/DRU`